BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-we have a techincally true but actually pointless warning about a move constructor.
+we have a technically true but actually pointless warning about a move constructor.

 _std::optional_ has an implicit conversion, because it's a value type, rather than a pointer type.